Loan repayment insurance terms

 - If an employment relationship is terminated before the expiry of the term for advance notice prescribed by law, the date of occurrence of the insured event shall be deemed to be the last day of the term for advance notice prescribed by law.

 - If compensation is paid to the insured person in connection with the termination of the employment relationship, the day following the last day of the compensation period is deemed to be the day of the insured event.
-For the calculation of the compensation period, the amount of compensation is divided by the amount of the average wages of the last six months of the employment relationship.
+For the calculation of the compensation period, the amount of compensation is divided by the amount of the average wages for the last six (6) months of the employment relationship.

 Temporary incapacity for work

-An insured event is temporary incapacity for work during the insurance period, which lasts for more than 30 days.
+An insured event is temporary incapacity for work during the insurance period, which lasts for more than 30 calendar days.
 The basis for temporary incapacity for work is a certificate of incapacity for work issued by a doctor if the reason for this is the illness or bodily injury of the insured person or their minor child, due to which the insured person cannot perform their usual duties or perform other work.

 Insurance does not cover: